Universal Credit: Policy

 The objectives of the policy included creating a more responsive system that would simplify and incentivise a return to work, pay benefits in a monthly cycle more akin to salaries, reduce the high marginal deduction rate that accumulates from the withdrawal of more than one means-tested benefit simultaneously to a single deduction rate improving incentives, ensure that taking on even a small or varying amount of work would be financially rewarding, and reduce the proportion of children growing up in homes where no one works.
-Universal Credit would merge out-of-work benefits and in-work support to improve return to work incentives.
+Universal Credit would merge out-of-work benefits and in-work support (specifically, Jobseeker's Allowance, Employment and Support Allowance, Income Support, Housing Benefit, Child Tax Credit, and Working Tax Credit, while Council Tax Benefit was excluded and devolved to local councils) to improve return to work incentives.
+Universal Credit’s reduction rate was originally set at 65% in 2010 and cut to 55% in November 2021.

 The clearer financial incentives through Universal Credit would be strengthened by four types of conditionality for claimants depending on their circumstances, ranging from being required to look for full-time work to not being required to find work at all (people in the unconditional group include the severely disabled and carers).
+Universal Credit introduced in-work conditionality, which allows the Department for Work and Pensions to require low-paid workers to actively seek higher earnings or extra hours under threat of benefit sanctions.

 Payments are made once a month directly into a bank or building society account, except in Scotland where claimants are given the option to have it paid fortnightly.
+Because payments are assessed in arrears, new claimants face an initial five-week wait for their first payment, during which repayable interest-free advances are available.
 Any help with rent granted as part of the overall benefit calculation is included in the monthly payment and claimants normally then pay landlords themselves.
 It is possible in some circumstances to get an Alternative Payment Arrangement (APA), which allows payment of housing benefit direct to the landlord.

-Universal Credit claimants are also entitled to Personal Budgeting Support (PBS), which is aimed to help them adapt to some of the changes it brings, such as monthly payment.
+Universal Credit claimants are also entitled to Personal Budgeting Support (PBS), which is aimed to help them adapt to some of the changes it brings, such as monthly payment, alongside the Department for Work and Pensions funded “Help to Claim” service run by Citizens Advice.